 Because if they have a lot of follow up questions, the LAST thing you want to do is keep going back and forth through Messenger, it’s only going to delay their enrollment.

 Now, a lot of people will enroll through messenger; boom—I give them a link to the website and they order.

 You might be enrolling network marketing leaders from another company—they’re going to have questions.

-You might be talking to people that are new to the network marketing space—they’re going to have questions.
+You might be talking to people that have just recently started building a network marketing business—they’re going to have questions.